What’s the difference between a fixed vs. adjustable-rate mortgage?

 Best fit: Fixed-rate mortgage

-Why: A fixed-rate loan locks in their payment amount for the life of the loan, giving them budgeting stability during retirement.
+Why: A fixed-rate loan locks in their payment amount for the life of the loan, helping to give them budgeting stability during retirement.

 Looking for more help deciding?
 Check out the CFPB Interest Rate Explorer for more tools and insights.